: Canis lupus familiaris

-The average length of a dog varies by greatly breed, they can be as short as 6 inches and as big as 8 feet.
+The average length of a dog varies by breed, they can be as short as 6 inches and as long as 8 feet.

-The average weight of a dog varies greatly by breed, they can weigh as little as 4 ounces and as big as 300+ pounds.
+The average weight of a dog varies by breed, they can weigh as little as 4 ounces, or more than 300 pounds.

 It’s estimated there are over 900 million domesticated dogs worldwide.